 In this section, we ablated the design of the exploratory LLM pipeline with a simulation task-driven metric.
 Specifically, we measure a sequence of pass rates on "syntax-correct" which measures basic coding syntax issues as well as answer formatting problems, "runtime-verified" which tests asset hallucinations and code reasoning capability, and finally "task completed" which measures the designs of task demonstrations (the success in pick-place motions).
 These metrics are shown in the x-axis of Figure 6.
+Our metric has an incremental structure from syntax to runtime to successfully generate demonstrations where failing the former metrics implies failing on the latter metrics.
 Note that some problems such as misaligned language instruction and task behavior will not be captured by these metrics.
-To distill these task generation capabilities into more economic and scalable language models and to potentially conduct self-improvement, we use OpenAI API to finetune GPT models on the GPT4-generated tasks in the task library and achieve better performance through this finetuning process.
+To distill these task generation capabilities into more economic and scalable language models and to potentially conduct self-improvement, we use the 100 GPT4-generated tasks in the task library as a dataset for finetuning.
+We use OpenAI API to finetune GPT models and achieve better performance through this finetuning process.
 Moreover, we also finetune open-sourced LLMs such as Code-Llama (Rozière et al., 2023) with LoRA (Hu et al., 2021).
 We use the task names with a short prompt as input tokens and the task code as output tokens for autoregressive training.